souffle-lang/souffle-lang.github.io/pages/docs/programs.md

 ## Language

-The main language elements in Souffle are relation declarations, facts, rules, and directives.
+The main language elements in Soufflé are relation declarations, facts, rules, and directives.
 For example, the following program,
 ```prolog
 .decl A(x:number, y:number)  // declaration of relation A